 Save Your Chard Stems!

 I’m a huge proponent of closed-loop cooking, which is basically a low-waste way of cooking that focuses on using all of the plant, animal, or ingredients you have on hand.
-Swiss chard is perfect for this because typically the stem of swiss chard is a throwaway bit.
+Swiss chard is perfect for this because typically the stem of Swiss chard is a throwaway bit.
 But when pickled…oh boy do you have a stellar snack on hand.

 Try this recipe for Pink Peppercorn Pickled Swiss Chard Stems.